mabubakarAR/rails-ops/README.md

-# Rails Ops - Job Board Platform
+# Jobify - Job Board Platform

-Rails Ops is a comprehensive job board platform built with Ruby on Rails that connects companies with job seekers.
+Jobify is a comprehensive job board platform built with Ruby on Rails that connects companies with job seekers.
 It provides a modern, scalable solution for job posting, application management, and talent discovery.

 ## 🚀 Features